Hakea aenigma: Description

-Taxonomy
+Taxonomy and naming

 Hakea aenigma was first formally described by the botanists Laurence Arnold Haegi and William Robert Barker in 1985 and the description was published in the Journal of the Adelaide Botanic Gardens.

 The specific epithet is taken from the Latin word aenigma meaning "riddle", "something obscure" or "inexplicable" referring to the puzzlement of finding no fruit for the plant and the uncertainty of its origins.

 Distribution

-This species is endemic to a small area on the western end of Kangaroo Island in South Australia confined to the more elevated parts of the lateritic and is part of the dense mallee-heath that grows in clay-loam to sandy soils.
+This species is endemic to a small area on the western end of Kangaroo Island in South Australia.
+It is confined to the more elevated parts of the lateritic plateau system, up to 100 metres above sea level and is part of the dense mallee-heath that grows in clay-loam to sandy soils.

+Conservation status

+Hakea aenigma is listed as "Critically endangered" on the IUCN Red List of Threatened Species due to the possibility of the entire population consisting of clonal colonies descended from a single individual.
+This results in little to no genetic variation which makes it more vulnerable to threats such as pathogens, climate change and possible increase in fire regimes.